Distinguishing flags and broad pennants of the Royal Navy: Commodores

 Broad pennants flown at the mizzen topgallant masthead as his proper flag.

 Included: (Note: The rank of commodore was introduced during the 17th century though not legally established until 1806.
 They were formally separated into first class (those with subordinate line captains) and second class (those commanding ships themselves) in 1826.
-The previous broad red and blue pennants were abolished in 1864 along with the coloured squadrons, the commodore of the white's broad pennant with the cross of saint George remained as the command flag for a first class commodore.
+The previous broad red and blue pennants were abolished in 1864 along with the coloured squadrons, the commodore of the white's broad pennant with the cross of St George remained as the command flag for a first class commodore.
 The white broad pennant with a red ball was introduced as the command flag for the second class commodore.
 These two flags existed until 1958 when the broad pennant without a ball was abolished leaving the pennant with a single red ball to cover all Royal Navy commodores.)